AI Visibility vs Traditional SEO: Why Google Rankings Aren't Enough in 2026

 You can rank #1 on Google and still be invisible to ChatGPT.
-Here's why AI visibility is a completely different game — and what to do about it.
+This guide breaks down what traditional SEO measures, what AI visibility measures, where they overlap, and what to do about it.
+Spoiler: do both — the signals compound.

 In 2024, Gartner predicted that traditional search engine traffic would drop 25% by 2026 as users shift to AI assistants for product recommendations.
 That prediction is playing out.
 ChatGPT, Claude, Perplexity, and Google AI Overviews are now the first place millions of people go when researching tools, comparing products, or looking for solutions.